 As in many European countries, Uber has had a rough history in Portugal.
 It was banned a while back, but for the moment it is up and running well.
 It’s not significantly cheaper than taking a taxi, but it can be helpful if you’re worried about being overcharged or not being able to speak Portuguese.

 Portugal is pretty small, so you should be fine just sticking to the normal public transport options to get around.
-However, you may sometimes want to opt for a plane ride, especially if you’re trying to get between Lisbon, Porto, and Faro quickly.
+However, you may sometimes want to opt for a plane ride, especially if you’re trying to get between Lisbon, Porto, and Faro quickly—each one offers so many fantastic Portuguese activities!
 Portugalia Airlines is a great airline for domestic flights, and has legs between Lisbon and Porto for as cheap as $70.

 When it comes to flying into and out of Portugal, you essentially have three options.

 In Portugal, you go through passport control after security (once your gate is announced).
 So when you’re flying out, get to your gate as soon as you know it!